Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Methods

 \subsection{Self-consistent iterative procedure}

-As anticipated in the introduction, we represent the committor function $q(\textbf{x})$ as the output of a neural network (NN) $q_\theta(\textbf{d}(\textbf{x}))$, with $\theta$ trainable parameters, which takes as input a set of (physical) descriptors $\textbf{d}(\textbf{x})$.
+As anticipated in the introduction, we represent the committor function $q(\textbf{x})$ as the output of a neural network (NN) $q_\theta(\textbf{d}(\textbf{x}))$, with $\theta$ trainable parameters, which takes as input a set of (physical) descriptors $\textbf{d}(\textbf{x})$ \enrico{that are functions of the atomic coordinates $\textbf{x}$}.
 We optimize our model using the variational principle of Eq.~\ref{eq:variational_functional}.
 To do so, we use statistical sampling to evaluate the integral in $\mathcal{K}[q(\textbf{x})]$ and rely on a self-consistent iterative procedure in which we alternate cycles of training to cycles of sampling.
 This section briefly presents only a schematic overview of the steps involved in such a procedure, discussing the details of the different components in the following sections.

 \begin{itemize} \item \textbf{Step 1:} The committor $q_\theta^n(\textbf{x})$ at iteration n is constructed using the dataset of configurations $\mathbf{x}^{n}$ and weights $w_i^{n}$ updated from the previous iterations (see Sec.~\ref{subsec:optimization}).
 For the first iteration $n=0$, we shall use a dataset consisting of configurations collected with unbiased simulations in the two metastable basins and labeled accordingly.